 If visiting a doctor within the HZZO network, filling prescriptions, or getting non-basic health services like specialty blood tests at the hospital, you’ll be asked “Imate li dopunsko?”, which means “Do you have dopunsko?”.
 If you reply that you do not have it (“Nemam”), you’ll likely get this response…

 I’ve grown quite tired of getting this response, so I broke down and signed up for it.
 Truthfully, we should all have dopunsko.
 Let’s start from the beginning.

-If you have only the state health insurance through HZZO, you’ll still be required to make a co-payment in the following situations:
+If you have only the state health insurance through HZZO, you’ll still be required to make a co-payment in the following situations WITHOUT DOPUNSKO:

 - Visiting a doctor

 - Anything that requires you to go to the hospital including, but not limited to:

 Dopunsko is offered by HZZO as well as by private insurers.
 The price varies depending on the insurer, the additional benefits you choose, and your age.
 Private insurers tend to offer multiple options.

 Here are some insurers that allow you to sign up online for dopunsko: